• Skip to primary navigation

 Return the pan to heat.

-Simmer the gravy on medium to medium-high heat, whisking constantly until thickened and the flour "taste" is no longer detectable.
+Simmer the homemade gravy on medium to medium-high heat, whisking constantly until thickened and the flour "taste" is no longer detectable.

 Flour and water whisked to form a thickener for sausage gravy.